Farrakhan supporters plan White House protest in test of mainstream black leaders

 A planned anti-Trump rally next month outside the White House is shaping up to be as much a test of African-American leaders' support for bigoted firebrand Louis Farrakhan as a denunciation of the commander-in-chief.

-Organizers of the April 21 rally to “condemn the appalling bigotry and racism of the Trump administration,” say Al Sharpton, Colin Kaepernick and black members of Congress will take part.
+Organizers of the April 21 rally to “condemn the appalling bigotry and racism of the Trump administration,” say Colin Kaepernick and black members of Congress will take part.
 But many African-American leaders, especially those on Congress, have come under fire for not condemning Farrakhan, known for his bigoted vitriol against Jews, whites and the LGBT community.

 “Condemn President Donald Trump and leave Louis Farrakhan alone,” said organizer Malik Zulu Shabazz, president of Black Lawyers for Justice.
 “Please do not try to stop us because we will not turn back.
 We will represent professionally and politically vigorously.”